jhseong7/neo4j-toolkit/src/query-builder/README.md

 ### Limitations

-unsupported syntaxes (YET! 😅.
-Will try to support in the future):
+There are many unsupported syntaxes (YET! 😅.
+Will try to support in the future)

+Only the basic syntaxes are supported:

+- MATCH
+- WHERE
+- RETURN
+- ORDER BY
+- SKIP
-- WITH clause
+- LIMIT
-- CASE clause
+- CREATE
+- MERGE (partial support)